 Target Group Where Initiatives/Practices in Singapore and Telok Blangah Crescent.
 35 more Silver Zones will be constructed progressively.
 By 2023, there will be 50 Silver Zones island wide.
 The Silver Zones have features to slow down the traffic to make it safer for seniors.
 These features include: • "Rest points" for seniors on the road divider, so they can cross the road in two stages. • Special signage to inform drivers they are in Silver Zones, along with three rumble strips on the road to slow drivers down. • Speed limits in Silver Zones will be reduced to 40kmh wherever possible. • Other traffic features aimed at slowing down traffic, like chicanes (gentle curves along sections of roads) and lanes with reduced width have also been installed to ensure that cars do not speed along these roads.
 Public transport concession and free travel for children Child Concession Card Under the Public Transport Concession Scheme for people with disabilities, cardholders will enjoy 25% or more off adult fares for all basic bus and train services, free travel for distances travelled beyond 7.2km, and the option to purchase a monthly travel pass for unlimited bus and train rides at \$60.
 Children below 7 years enjoy free travel on basic bus services, express bus services and train services.
 There are also concession schemes and passes for students and senior citizens.
-Families who cycle or use personal mobility device (PMD) Foldable bikes/PMDs are allowed on board public transport To encourage more people to use public transport and adopt active mobility for the first and last mile of their journey, since 1 June 2017, foldable bicycles and personal mobility devices (PMDs) have been allowed on board trains and buses at all hours of the day.
+Families who cycle or use personal mobility device (PMD) Foldable bikes/ PMDs are allowed on board public transport To encourage more people to use public transport and adopt active mobility for the first and last mile of their journey, since 1 June 2017, foldable bicycles and personal mobility devices (PMDs) have been allowed on board trains and buses at all hours of the day.

-Target Group Where Initiatives/Practices in Singapore RESIDENCE YOUR REPORT OF THE PROPERTY OF THE P A set of rules and guidelines have been implemented and can be found on LTA's website www.lta.gov.sg, on the size of foldable bicycles and personal mobility devices allowable on trains and buses.
+Target Group Where Initiatives/Practices in Singapore BRING YOUR FOLDABLE BICYCLES / PERSONAL MOBILITY DEVICES ON BOARD TRAINS & BUSES ALL DAY Enbacing first and the ranke consecutive Key Rules and Guidelines to Observe 1 A set of rules and guidelines have been implemented and can be found on LTA's website www.lta.gov.sg, on the size of foldable bicycles and personal mobility devices allowable on trains and buses.
 Intra-town cycling network To promote cycling as a healthy form of transport, LTA is constructing a comprehensive network of cycling paths to facilitate intra-town cycling.
 These cycling paths will connect with the key public transport nodes, such as MRT stations and bus interchanges.
 Currently, cycling path networks have been built in 9 HDB towns, namely Tampines, Sembawang, Changi-Simei, Pasir Ris, Yishun, Punggol, Ang Mo Kio, Jurong Lake District and Bedok towns.
 By 2030, all HDB towns will have a cycling network, with a total of 700km of cycling paths across the island.
 Other bicycle-friendly infrastructure such as bicycle crossing and bicycle parking facilities will be added to further encourage a cycling culture.